 Reiko Homma True is a clinical psychologist and is Professor Emeritus of Psychology at Alliant International University in San Francisco.
 She served as the Deputy Director of Public Health in San Francisco, overseeing San Francisco mental health, substance abuse, and forensic medical-psychiatric services.
 During her tenure, she pioneered development of culturally appropriate mental health and substance abuse treatment services in San Francisco.
 When San Francisco area was hit by the Loma Prieta Earthquake, she organized disaster mental health assistance for the residents of San Francisco.
 Immediately after the Kansai-Awaji Earthquake in 1995, she went to Japan to provide mental health assistance to disaster victims.
 She went there as a visiting Fulbright scholar at Kobe University Medical School and trained many mental health professionals on disaster mental health assistance for 6 months.
 She also collaborated with Japanese Community and Cultural Center of Northern California (JCCCNC) in San Francisco to organize and provide mental health disaster assistance training in San Francisco for Japanese disaster workers.
 After the 2011 Tohoku Region Disaster, she went to the disaster area to do assistance work and again organized mental health disaster training in San Francisco to workers selected from Tohoku Region in September, 2011.
 She continues to provide support and consult with the on-going assistance effort in the Tohoku Region.

 George Kitahara Kich is a Licensed Psychologist and Litigation Consultant at George Kich Consulting.
-In addition to his role as Treasurer for NichiBei Care Network, he consults to attorneys on jury decision-‐making on court cases, as well as teaches graduate counseling students at the California Institute of Integral Studies in San Francisco.
+He consults to attorneys on jury decision-‐making on court cases, as well as teaches graduate counseling students at the California Institute of Integral Studies in San Francisco.
 Born in Japan after WWII to a Japanese mother and an American father of European heritage, he came to the US as a young child.
 His doctoral research on mixed-‐race identity led to clinical, academic and community work to foster multicultural competence in all aspects of society.
 Having traveled to the Tohoku region of Japan after the disaster, he is actively involved in the work of NichiBei Care Network in developing culturally adaptive and effective treatments and trainings to foster individual, family and community resilience in the face of such traumatic events.

 Dr. Hattori, a native of Japan, is a Licensed Psychologist in private practice in the San Francisco Bay Area.
 She specializes in helping people with stress, anxiety and trauma related challenges.
 She is a certified facilitator for Trauma Resource Institute (TRI).
 A nonprofit organization, TRI provides education internationally on the impact of trauma and teaches biological and skill-based self-care for a balanced mind and body in disaster-struck communities.
 Dr. Hattori is also a trained member of the Community Emergency Response Team (CERT).
 She was the founder and president of Japanese Friendship Connection at California State University, Sacramento, and a former president of Japanese Mental Health Network, San Francisco Bay Area.
 Prior to pursuing psychology, she worked for Goldman Sachs in Tokyo, Japan.
 She is a mother of two children.